m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 Packet Filtering Firewall

-When there is no rule that matches the packet it will be discarded this is safe procedure but also a hindrance to users who see that some traffic isn’t allowed.
+When there is no rule that matches the packet it will be discarded this is safe procedure but also a hindrance to users who see that some traffic isn't allowed.

 Forward policy is easier to use and manage and use but less secure it just lets all packets in.
 </details>